-- The tags generate the words (not vice versa). - Hence: The tags are given and the words are conditioned on the tags ... - ... and the correct formalization is P(w|t).
+- This is a so-called "generative model". - We assume that the tag sequence generates the words (not vice versa). - Hence: The tags are given and the words are conditioned on the tags ... - ...and the correct formalization is P(w|t).